 Enhancing the Anti-Cancer Effects of High-Ozonide Oil

-Cancer cells exhibit a paradoxical relationship with reactive oxygen species (ROS).
-On one hand, they typically have higher baseline oxidative stress levels than normal cells due to their rapid proliferation, altered metabolism, and genetic instability.
-This elevated ROS state contributes to oncogenic signaling, promoting further growth and survival adaptations.
-However, this also places cancer cells in a precarious position, as they rely heavily on robust antioxidant defense mechanisms to maintain redox balance and avoid cell death.
-This unique vulnerability creates a therapeutic window that can be exploited in cancer treatment.
+Cancer cells exhibit a complex relationship with reactive oxygen species (ROS).
+While they typically maintain higher baseline oxidative stress levels than normal cells due to rapid proliferation, altered metabolism, and genetic instability, this elevated ROS state paradoxically contributes to oncogenic signaling and enhanced survival mechanisms.
+However, this adaptation also creates a unique vulnerability, as cancer cells rely heavily on robust antioxidant defense systems to maintain redox balance and avoid cell death.

 Core Treatment

 High-ozonide oil (HOO) represents a groundbreaking approach in cancer therapy, harnessing the power of targeted oxidative stress to combat malignant cells.
 This novel compound delivers a potent payload of ozonides directly to cancer cells and cancer stem cells, triggering a catastrophic elevation of intracellular reactive oxygen species (ROS).
-The resulting oxidative damage proves insurmountable for these malignant cells, leading to their selective destruction while sparing healthy tissue.
+Specifically, HOO oxidizes cardiolipin, a key phospholipid in the outer mitochondrial membrane, leading to mitochondrial damage, intracellular calcium release, and apoptosis of cancer cells.
+This selective effect on cancer cell mitochondria is proposed as the primary mechanism for HOO’s anticancer activity, destroying malignant cells while sparing healthy tissue.

 In a landmark clinical trial conducted by Professor Alberto Izzotti, MD.
 PhD and his team, compelling evidence of HOO’s potential to revolutionize cancer treatment was demonstrated: